SzymonNowakowski/DMRnet/README.md

    The resulting model dimension and prediction error data was retained.
-   It creates opportunity to compare the expected distibutions of model dimension and prediction error with the actual distributions for new packages
-   (we would expect to get the same results with the new versions of the package as were obtained in the summer of 2021 with v.
+   It creates opportunity to compare the expected distibutions of model dimension and prediction error with the actual distributions for new package versions (we would expect to get the same results with the new versions of the package as were obtained in the summer of 2021 with v.
 0.2.0).